avinashtadavarthy/Minimal-Scrollbars/README.md

 ![Minimal Scrollbars Icon](/icons/icon128.png)

 # Minimal-Scrollbars
-Minimal Scrollbars are for users who focus on keeping a clean and uncluttered workspace.
+Minimal Scrollbars is a browser extension developed for Chromium-based browsers.
+It is for users who focus on keeping a clean and uncluttered workspace while surfing on the internet.

 Turn Chrome's and Edge's traditional scrollbars into ones that are designed minimally, helping you keep your browsing experience aesthetically pleasing and clean.